4 Mistakes to Avoid When Paying Off Debt

 Even though you will be required to pay the loan back with interest, the interest is coming from you, so there is no actual gain there.
 Plus, the money you use to pay the interest is subject to double taxation since you’re paying the loan back with after-tax dollars and will be taxed again when you take distributions.

-Furthermore, should you be fired from your job or resign, you will have to pay the loan back within a specific amount of time, usually 60-90 days; otherwise, the loan balance will be considered a taxable distribution and will be subject to a 10 percent penalty if you are under age 59 1/2.
+Furthermore, should you be fired from your job or resign, you will have to pay the loan back within a specific amount of time, usually 60 to 90 days; otherwise, the loan balance will be considered a taxable distribution and will be subject to a 10 percent penalty if you are under age 59 1/2.
 This scenario will only make your debt situation worse.

 4. Falling for a Debt Relief Scam